mpc-hc/mpc-hc.org/source/latest_posts.rst

 After almost 3 months after the previous stable release, we decided to release 1.6.3.

-It's a maintance release with a couple of UI improvements and a few bugfixes.
+It's a maintenance release with a couple of UI improvements and a few bugfixes.

 .. raw:: html